 Timing plays a factor when wild camping

-Don't leave finding somewhere to wild camp until the last minute.
+Don't leave finding somewhere to stealth camp until the last minute.
 It is far better to start keeping an eye open for suitable spots an hour or two before it is due to start getting dark.
 Sometimes you will find a place straight away, sometimes it may take a little time.

 Ask Someone Where To Wild Camp